springernature/slack-channel-archiver/README.md

 On the first run it'll install dependencies, which may be a bit noisy.

 Due to rate limits on the Slack side it'll run quite slowly - about 1 channel/second will be tested.
+Also please note that channels will be marked as archived by the user who installed the app, as Slack doesn't allow bots to archive channels.

+## Support

+Support is on a best-effort basis.
+We'll endeavour to keep it in a good state and to respond to any issues/requests, but it works nicely for our purposes and is unlikely to see any major feature enhancements.

+## Licencing

+This code is licenced under an MIT licence as described in [LICENSE](LICENSE).

+Copyright &copy; 2018 Springer Nature Ltd.